Agent Ecosystem Testing

 pre-generation injection

-Invocation User asks agent via chat, agent decides which model/tool
+Invocation User asks agent via chat, agent decides which agent/tool

 to call

-Routing Cursor routes to one of multiple backends: WebFetch MCP, urllib, curl Claude API retrieves
+Routing Cursor routes to one of many backends: WebFetch MCP, urllib, curl Claude API retrieves

 content